-During Comic-Con we stayed at the Holiday Inn on the Bay.
+During Comic-Con we stayed at the Holiday Inn on the Bay (not to be confused with the Holiday Inn Bayside).
 It’s sort of in walking distance of the San Diego Convention Center (we did it one morning…and I did it again one evening after an incident with the shuttle that deserves its own write-up), but at more than a mile it’s not a distance you’d want to walk with a heavy backpack, or in a costume, or carrying bags, or on a hot afternoon, or after a long day of trudging around the convention center.

 It’s located on the bay (of course), near the San Diego Maritime Museum where they have several classic ships permanently anchored and available for tours.
 If you happen to have an upper-floor room, the views are quite nice.
 (We were on the second floor, so our view was of the roof of the hotel’s conference center.
 It’s funny how quickly we got used to the sound of the air conditioner.)

 It’s an easy walk to Little Italy (we went out to one of our favorite San Diego restaurants, Indigo Grill, on Wednesday) or the trolley, and on the convention shuttle route.